GuideNepalKathmanduTransportPersonal Finance

 5. If I had to sell it tomorrow, do I know who would buy it and at what price?

-For most Kathmandu salaried workers in their 20s and early 30s, a bike clears all five and a car clears two at most.
-That is not a failure of ambition.
-It is the spreadsheet doing its job — and freeing up the रू 40,000/month that the car would have cost for an emergency fund, SIPs, or a down payment on something that actually appreciates.
+For most Kathmandu salaried workers in their 20s and early 30s, a bike clears all five.
+A car clears two at best.
+That isn't a failure of ambition.
+It's the spreadsheet doing its job and freeing up the रू 40,000/month a car would have eaten for an emergency fund, SIPs, or a down payment on something that actually appreciates.

 Sources: